manister/peppertown/README.md

 # Pepper town

 A directory of chilli pepper cultivars.
-It aims to be a encyclopedia of as many different varities of chilli peppers, where the user can browse by species, geographical origin and heat (Scoville Rating).
+It aims to be a encyclopedia of many different varities of chilli peppers, where the user can browse by species, geographical origin and heat (Scoville Rating).
 It is a work in progress.

 [pepper.town](https://pepper.town)